acromondx/acromondx-blog/content/posts/hello-world.md

  #### Comments
 I am using disqus for comments.
-I enjoy the emoji reactins at the end of every post
+I enjoy the emoji reactions at the end of every post